 Phishing emails are malicious emails that try to steal personal information, convince you to log into their website, or get you to send them money.
 The “Nigerian prince” scam is a classic example of a phishing email.

-Sometimes phishing emails can be really obvious, while other times phishing emails can be hard to spot.
-Warning signs include:
+Sometimes phishing emails can be really obvious, while other times they can be hard to spot.
+Warning signs of a less sophisticated phishing attempt include: